-We expect to receive net proceeds of approximately \$4.8 million from this offering and the concurrent private placement, after deducting the underwriting fees and discounts and estimated offering expenses payable by us.
+We expect to receive net proceeds of approximately $[\bullet]$ million from this offering, after deducting the underwriting fees and discounts and estimated offering expenses payable by us.

 We intend to use the net proceeds from this offering for general corporate purposes, including working capital.